A Functional Approach to Curve Alignment and Shape Analysis: Alignment of planar closed curves

 \subsubsection{The translation and scaling transformations}

-To determine the translation and scaling variables, we rely on the definition of the shape variable $\mathbf{ \tilde X}$ which is centered in $(0, 0)^\top$ and has a unitary norm.
-Hence, direct computations show that the translation vector $\mathbf{T}$ and the scaling parameter $\rho$ are These variables are particularly useful for analyzing an object's position within an image : the parameter $\mathbf{T}$ captures lateral displacement, while $\rho$ indicates the object's proximity to the camera.
+To determine the translation and scaling variables, we rely on the definition of the shape variable $\mathbf{ \tilde C}$ which is centered in $(0, 0)^\top$ and has unit norm.
+Direct computations, combined with the properties of the Fourier basis, yield

+with $\|\cdot\|_2$ the $\ell^2$-vector norm.
+These variables have a natural interpretation for analyzing an object's position within an image : the parameter $\mathbf{T}$ captures the spatial position of the object, while $\rho$ reflects its scale, which is related to its distance from the camera.

-Let $\mathbf{X}^*$ be the variable obtained once the effect of translation and scaling has been removed from $\mathbf{X}$ :
+Let $\mathbf{C}^*$ be the variable obtained after removing the effects of translation and scaling from $\mathbf{C}$: